xelatihy/yocto-gl/docs/yocto_gl.md

     const image4f& img, bool linear, bool mipmap, bool as_float);
 ~~~

 Creates a texture from an image.
-Internally use float if as_float and filtering if filter.
-Returns the texture id.
+Convenience wrapper to update_texture().

 #### Function make_texture()